marp-team/marp-cli/README.md

 #### Features

-- **Navigation**: Navigate the deck through keyboard and swipe geasture.
+- **Navigation**: Navigate the deck through keyboard and swipe gesture.
 - **Fullscreen**: Toggle fullscreen by hitting <kbd>f</kbd> / <kbd>F11</kbd> key.
 - **On-screen controller**: There is a touch-friendly OSC.
 You may also disable by `--bespoke.osc=false` if unnecessary.
 - **Fragmented list**: Recognize [Marpit's fragmented list](https://github.com/marp-team/marpit/issues/145) and appear list one-by-one if used `*` and `1)` as the bullet marker.